 Because society shames women for consenting to sex, and praise men or at least see them with a boys-will-be-boys eye even for pressuring women, the fantasy is of her desiring the guy, but not consenting.
 If he then pushes her to do what she wants to do in any case, she can enjoy it without guilt.
 Women with these fantasies do not want sexual pressure, they want sex without shame.

 I also realized that 50 Shades of Grey is not an exception, but only an extreme example of what “romantic” literature generally look like.
 In almost all the stories, the heroine has to cope with male bossiness and in some way, inconsiderateness.
 She has to help the man to see her as a human and respect her.
 And this is realistic: Most men are not taught, from a young age, to respect women as equals.
 Some are taught benevolent sexism, others less benevolent forms.
-In the more explicit kind, the man pressures and forces the woman into sex, she refuses and he overpowers her, but she eventually enjoys it.
+In the more explicit kind of stories, the man pressures and forces the woman into sex, she refuses and he overpowers her, but she eventually enjoys it.
 (Such a scene used to make me say: “Ugh, a rapist!
 This book has a rapist as a hero!
 This is not a love story!”)

 Understanding that women are just trying to cope with the real world changed my idea of the women who read it: I am not surrounded by women who are happy to hear how other women suffer.
 I am surrounded by women who want eroticism without guilt, who hope violent/ dominating men have some good inside them and are redeemable.
 And that makes them not much different from me.

 Still, I have to warn them: Controlling behavior is one of the first red flag to spot an abuser.
 Do not date a controlling man (or woman, for that matter).
 Also, please understand that if I ask you: “Is sadism good or evil?“, and you hum and haw, I won’t trust you.